 Nope, that hasn’t happened, the Tories are still taking money from the poor and handing it to the wealthy.
 Why?
 Is it because the Tories are phenomenologically impoverished and incapable of learning, ever?
 No, I don’t think so.

-I think it’s worse than that.
+I think it’s much worse than that.
 I think that the Tories DO understand the consequences of their ideologically-driven policies, but they don’t care.
 Money for the wealthy has to come from somewhere, after all.
 The whole “out of touch/lack of experience” proposition overlooks the fact that the Tories refuse to listen, quite deliberately, they exercise authoritarian tactics to shut people up – such as excluding those people from debate who oppose their views – witnessed during the passage of the Health and Social Care Bill, for example.
 Then there is the “monitoring” of the media for alternative political “biases.”

 That is a quite deliberate narrowing down of experience, not naivety, based on a lack of understanding.
 That’s deliberate, calculated and certainly bears all of the hallmarks of authoritarianism.
 That’s the wilful imposition of a pre-moulded, dystopic Tory version of reality onto a largely unwilling population.

-The propaganda regarding unemployed, sick and disabled people is not based on naivety either: it is deliberate, and calculated, a horrible and wicked attempt to justify their small state ideology and punitive approach to stripping welfare provision from the poorest, and from vulnerable citizens to redistribute funds from the public purse to the already wealthy.
+The propaganda regarding unemployed, ill and disabled people is not based on naivety either: it is deliberate, and calculated, a horrible and wicked attempt to justify their small state ideology and punitive approach to stripping welfare provision from the poorest, and from vulnerable citizens to redistribute funds from the public purse to the already wealthy.

-David Cameron, Iain Duncan Smith and Chris Grayling have all contributed a selection of propagandic pieces of work to the press – largely the Sun and the Daily Mail.
-The language they use – words like “scrounger” “fraud” and “workshy” and the implied “burden on the state,” together with their knowledge that so-called benefit fraud was a mere 0.7% (and that includes DWP’s own errors, too) indicates clearly that the policies aimed at removing welfare provision, and the propaganda campaign that has led to an increase in hate crimes directed at sick and disabled people, are intentional.
+David Cameron, Iain Duncan Smith and Chris Grayling have all contributed a selection of propagandic pieces of work to the press – largely the Sun, Express and the Daily Mail.
+The language they use – words like “scrounger” “fraud” and “workshy” and the implied “burden on the state,” together with their knowledge that so-called benefit fraud was a mere 0.7% (and that includes DWP’s own errors, too) indicates clearly that the policies aimed at removing welfare provision, and the propaganda campaign that has led to an increase in hate crimes directed at sick and disabled people, are absolutely intentional.

-10,600 sick and disabled people died last year between January and November, many within six weeks of their ESA claim closing.
+10,600 chronically ill and disabled people died last year between January and November, many within six weeks of their ESA claim closing.
 It’s very telling that the Department for Work and Pensions do not monitor or account for just how many of those were passed as “fit for work” by Atos, or awaiting Appeal.

 Furthermore, this Government introduced targets which were written into the Atos contract when they renewed it in 2010: 7 out of 8 sick and disabled people to lose their benefits.

-Bearing in mind that those targets exist BEFORE those sick and disabled people are assessed (and the Government have also redesigned the work capability assessment to make sure that there is a heavy bias towards withdrawing people’s support) then we can reasonably infer that the Government see those deaths – that have happened as a result of absolute poverty and extreme distress, some of our most vulnerable citizens have had their means of meeting their basic survival needs removed – as an intended outcome.
+Bearing in mind that those targets exist BEFORE those ill and disabled people are assessed (and the Government have also redesigned the work capability assessment to make sure that there is a heavy bias towards withdrawing people’s support) then we can reasonably infer that the Government see those deaths – that have happened as a result of absolute poverty and extreme distress, some of our most vulnerable citizens have had their means of meeting their basic survival needs removed – as an intended outcome.

 That the Government have not acted upon the high number of deaths associated with their welfare “reforms” is truly outrageous, and also indicates quite plainly, to me, that this “outcome” is not simply a by-product of their legislation, or incompetence, or lack of experience: it is calculated and intentional.
+All policies are intentional.

 Yet this Government are taking away people’s only means of support.
-Welfare, the safety net paid for by the tax paying public to ensure no-one dies of starvation or exposure.
+Social security, the safety net paid for by the tax paying public to ensure no-one dies of starvation or exposure.
 This Government have stolen our collective funds for social security, and blamed those they have stolen it from for their deed.

 They blame the poor for poverty.
 They blame the unemployed for unemployment.
 But we know that the Government are to blame.
 Have you ever noticed that, historically, whenever poverty grows and inequalities become wider and deeper, look to the helm and lo and behold, we have a Tory-led Government steering the way.
 We need to put this Government out of our misery.